When are Shareholder dividends or Elders' Benefit distributions made?

 How often do we search for positions for Talent Bank applicants?

 Frequently, the HR department receives job vacancies from Calista, our subsidiaries and outside sources and companies.
 Once we have posted openings, we check the Talent Bank first to see if there are any qualified Shareholders or Descendants.
 We then notify Shareholders and Descendants in the Talent Bank interested in or qualified for the position.
-We also keep a listing of open positions on the Talent Bank bulletin board in the lobby of Calista Corporation.
+We also keep a listing of open positions on the bulletin board at our Anchorage headquarters.

 Additionally, the Talent Bank is sometimes used to notify Shareholders and Descendants of training or scholarship opportunities, as well as temporary work opportunities that may be of interest to them.

 Why haven’t I been hired if I have a Talent Bank application in the system?

 The Talent Bank is a program in place to help Shareholders and lineal Descendants locate available work.
 After the HR department contacts you regarding an opening that might be a good fit for you, it is your responsibility to follow up by submitting an application or contacting the employer if it is not an opportunity with Calista Corporation or any of our subsidiaries.

 Don’t see your question here?
 Click Contact Us below and submit your question.